SOlaCoder005/coca-women-wellness/README.md

 ### 4.8 Future Features

-The following ideas could be implemented in further developments of the site to increase usefulness and engagement.
+The following ideas could be implemented in future development of the site.
+These proposed features can help increase the site’s usefulness and user engagement.

 Idea 1: Separate the playlists into separate subpages.